V1rex/Smart-Incubator/README.md

 * Sending Messages between users by Firebase Realtime Database .
 * Retrieving an ArrayList of object from firebase realtime database , searching in them and returning a list on RecyclerView .
 * Changing informations in firebase realtime database (example : settings pages) .
+* Uploading a photo to firebase storage
+* Retrieving photos from firebase storage using Glide Library

 # Setup firebase: